Jahin0X01/Build-CryptoStar-Dapp-on-Ethereum/README.md

 # Build-CryptoStar-Dapp-on-Ethereum
 Udacity DAPP Project 5 (BlockChain nanodgree)

+the Token Name is : Jahin Coin the Symbole is : JC

 ### Instructions
 install the npm packages then we will start to run the app
 ```sh